ftrackhq/ftrack-recipes/python/README.rst

 ftrack python recipes
 =====================
-In this repository, you'll be able to find working example code regarding action, events and python api usage in general.
+In this repository, you'll be able to find working example code regarding action, events and python api and plugins usage in general.

 ftrack Api documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^